Tricked-dev/Speech-To-Text-Bot/README.md

 ### Privacy

 Speech To Text Bot is committed to protecting the privacy of its users.
-The bot only saves downloaded voice messages for 24 hours and does not listen to them.
-For more information, please refer to our privacy policy.
+The bot only saves the voice messages / videos for as long as it takes to translate so when the bot has responded you can be sure your attachment is deleted.

 ### Terms of Service